sosrs/ETL-skeleton/README.md

 metrics into multiple tables is that different data might have different security restrictions on it.
 However, I considered that beyond the scope of this problem.

 Fails lists any rows that did not meet the validation criteria.
+The validation criteria are:

+* user_id, user_org, project_id, project_owner, project_purpose, project_multi, metric_name, and metric_value must all be
+present
-The validation criteria are: user_id, user_org, project_id, project_owner, project_purpose, project_multi, metric_name, and metric_value must all be present, and if project_owner was not the same as user_org then project_multi must be true.
+* if project_owner was not the same as user_org, then project_multi must be true. (permission must be granted)

 I chose these criteria because it seemed that they gave the metric the context it needed to be meaningful; they can be adjusted depending on the analysts’ needs.
-The final metric is just the permissions criteria to access the project.
-I created a table in case analysts would want to review these failed metrics, whether to keep track of them or to attempt to reconstruct the metric.
+I created a table in case analysts would want to review these failed metrics, whether to keep track of them to identify the error or to attempt to reconstruct the metric.
 You may note that while I include user_id and project_id as columns, I have not set them to foreign keys.
 This is because currently my only source of valid projects and users is valid data, and if one of these entities provides no valid data I do not add it to their respective tables.
 If another source could verify these entity lists, I could instate the foreign key constraint.
 If storing the failed metrics is not necessary or feasible, it can easily be excised, with comments in the code as to where.

+### Design Considerations
 I set up my schema to describe the 3 main entities that seemed to be of interest in this dataset (and failures, which I wasn’t sure would or would not be of interest).
 Each metric is tagged to its relevant user and project, and analysts can easily join their tables to fit to their models.
 That being said, there are two